 Each module is usually completed over one semester, with two telephone tutorials per week.

-The CPD award will enhance your employment opportunities in various sectors eg. in Development Agencies and Public bodies
+The CPD Award Language Development will enhance your employment opportunities in various sectors such as development agencies and within Public agencies.

 You can use the above QR code to connect directly to the course details.